3 Reasons Why Couples Have the Same Fights Over and Over

 2. Getting angry with your partner — and they with you — is an ideal way to protect your ego when it feels under siege.
 Consequently, going ballistic as an almost foolproof way of safeguarding your vulnerability can become habitual.

-Let’s put it this way.
 We all need to regard ourselves positively.
-When another person questions our virtue, competence, intelligence, etc., these favorable feelings toward self can easily feel jeopardized.
-So unless you’ve become fully self-validating, such that another’s negative opinion of you isn’t taken too much to heart (and frankly, how many of us have evolved to this point?), you’ll feel compelled to immediately fend off any felt accusation or indignity.
+When another person questions our virtue, competence, intelligence, these favorable feelings toward self can easily feel jeopardized.
+Unless you’ve become fully self-validating, such that another’s negative opinion of you isn’t taken too much to heart, you’ll feel compelled to immediately fend off any felt accusation or indignity.

 And, as I’ve emphasized in many of my posts on anger, this all-too-fiery emotion is the only emotion that “immunizes” you from feelings of vulnerability.
-Because once you’re finger-pointing, you’re projecting onto another any residual negative feelings about yourself that might otherwise intrude: "They’re to blame, they’re at fault — certainly not me!" (see, for example, my piece “Anger — How We Transfer Feelings of Guilt, Hurt, and Fear”).
+Because once you’re finger-pointing, you’re projecting onto another any residual negative feelings about yourself that might otherwise intrude: "They’re to blame, they’re at fault — certainly not me!" (see “Anger, How We Transfer Feelings of Guilt, Hurt, and Fear”).

 Another thing about anger is that it keeps you from having to actually listen to your partner’s complaints, which may be quite valid and deserve the closest attention.
 In fact, if you’re both arguing, you can bet that neither of you is listening very carefully to the other.
 And that’s actually pivotal to what anger “accomplishes”: It enables you to escape an anxiety-provoking listening mode, as you’re totally focused on marshaling all possible evidence against your “clearly-in-the-wrong” partner.